aureliojargas/clitest/examples/README.md

 $
 ```

-To test these files, just call `cltest` with no options.
+To test these files, just call `clitest` with no options.

 ```
-$ cltest intro.txt
+$ clitest intro.txt
 #1	echo "Hello World"
 #2	cd /tmp
 #3	pwd